petermr/tigr2ess/epmcSearches/EuropePMC searches.md

 ```

 ### compound nouns
-To search for "wheat gluten" (i.e. gluten from wheat) thw phrases must be quoted (this prevents the AND being implied).
+To search for "wheat gluten" (i.e. gluten from wheat) the phrases must be quoted (this prevents the AND being implied).
 ```
 "wheat gluten"
 ```